mindspore-ai/docs/install/mindspore_gpu_install_en.md

 # MindSpore Installation Guide

-This document describes how to quickly install MindSpore on a NVIDIA GPU environment.
+This document describes how to quickly install MindSpore in a NVIDIA GPU environment.

 <!-- TOC -->